 You may use this service to request your regular authorised repeat medication.
 It usually takes two complete working days before your prescription is ready to collect from the surgery.

 If you wish your prescription to be sent to a pharmacy, or you have ordered an item which your doctor will need to review and authorise, it will take a day or more longer before your prescription is ready to collect.
 Alternatively you can nominate a pharmacy that you wish your prescription to be sent to electronically.
 This will usually be a quicker way of getting your prescription to the pharmacy.
-The option to view and change your nominated pharmacy to receive electronic prescriptions will shortly be available through your online account.
+The option to view and change your nominated pharmacy to receive electronic prescriptions is available through your online account.